Sequential Monte Carlo Methods

 This strategy is to address the second problem.
 Select an importance distribution which has the following structure

-\[\begin{align*} q_n(x_{1:n}) &= q_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})\\ &= q_1(x_1)\prod_{k=2}^nq_k(x_k\mid x_{1:k-1})\,. \end{align*}\]Practically, this means that to obtain particles $X_{1:n}^i\sim q_n(x_{1:n})$ at time $n$, we sample $X_1^i\sim q_1(x_1)$ at time 1 then $X_k^i\sim q_k(x_k\mid X_{1:k-1}^i)$ at time $k$ for $k=2,\ldots,n$.
+\begin{align*} q_n(x_{1:n}) &= q_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})\\ &= q_1(x_1)\prod_{k=2}^nq_k(x_k\mid x_{1:k-1})\,. \end{align*}Practically, this means that to obtain particles X_{1:n}^i\sim q_n(x_{1:n}) at time n, we sample X_1^i\sim q_1(x_1) at time 1 then X_k^i\sim q_k(x_k\mid X_{1:k-1}^i) at time k for k=2,\ldots,n.
 The associated unnormalised weights can be computed recursively using the decomposition

-\[\begin{align*} w_n(x_{1:n}) &= \frac{\gamma_n(x_{1:n})}{q_n(x_{1:n})}\\ &= \frac{\gamma_{n-1}(x_{1:n-1})}{q_{n-1}(x_{1:n-1})}\frac{\gamma_n(x_{1:n})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})} \end{align*}\]which can be written as
+\begin{align*} w_n(x_{1:n}) &= \frac{\gamma_n(x_{1:n})}{q_n(x_{1:n})}\\ &= \frac{\gamma_{n-1}(x_{1:n-1})}{q_{n-1}(x_{1:n-1})}\frac{\gamma_n(x_{1:n})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})} \end{align*}which can be written as

-\[\begin{align*} w_n(x_{1:n}) &= w_{n-1}(x_{1:n-1})\cdot \alpha_n(x_{1:n})\\ &=w_1(x_1)\prod_{k=2}^n\alpha_k(x_{1:k}) \end{align*}\]where the incremental importance weight function $\alpha_n(x_{1:n})$ is given by
+\begin{align*} w_n(x_{1:n}) &= w_{n-1}(x_{1:n-1})\cdot \alpha_n(x_{1:n})\\ &=w_1(x_1)\prod_{k=2}^n\alpha_k(x_{1:k}) \end{align*}where the incremental importance weight function \alpha_n(x_{1:n}) is given by

-\[\alpha_n(x_{1:n})=\frac{\gamma_n(x_{1:n})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}\]At any time $n$, we obtain the estimates $\hat\pi_n(x_{1:n})$ $\eqref{eq23}$ and $\hat Z_n$ $\eqref{eq24}$, respectively.
+\alpha_n(x_{1:n})=\frac{\gamma_n(x_{1:n})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}At any time n, we obtain the estimates \hat\pi_n(x_{1:n}) \eqref{eq23} and \hat Z_n \eqref{eq24}, respectively.

-It is straightforward to check that a consistent estimate of $Z_n/Z_{n-1}$ is also provided by the same set of samples:
+It is straightforward to check that a consistent estimate of Z_n/Z_{n-1} is also provided by the same set of samples:

-\[\widehat{\frac{Z_n}{Z_{n-1}}}=\sum_{i=1}^NW_{n-1}^i\alpha_n(X_{1:n}^i)\,.\]The estimator is motivated by the fact that
+\widehat{\frac{Z_n}{Z_{n-1}}}=\sum_{i=1}^NW_{n-1}^i\alpha_n(X_{1:n}^i)\,.The estimator is motivated by the fact that

-\[\begin{align*} \int \alpha_n(x_{1:n})\pi_n(x_{1:n}) dx_{1:n} &= \int \alpha_{n}(x_{1:n})\pi_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})dx_{1:n}\\ &= \int \frac{\gamma_n(x_{1:n})\pi_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}dx_{1:n-1}\\ &=\frac{Z_n}{Z_{n-1}}\,. \end{align*}\]To minimise the variance of $w_n(x_{1:n})$, which can be achieved by selecting
+\begin{align*} \int \alpha_n(x_{1:n})\pi_n(x_{1:n}) dx_{1:n} &= \int \alpha_{n}(x_{1:n})\pi_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})dx_{1:n}\\ &= \int \frac{\gamma_n(x_{1:n})\pi_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}dx_{1:n-1}\\ &=\frac{Z_n}{Z_{n-1}}\,. \end{align*}To minimise the variance of w_n(x_{1:n}), which can be achieved by selecting

-\[q_n^{opt}(x_n\mid x_{1:n-1}) = \pi_n(x_n\mid x_{1:n-1})\]as in this case the variance of $w_n(x_{1:n})$ conditional upon $x_{1:n-1}$ is zero and the associated incremental weight is given by
+q_n^{opt}(x_n\mid x_{1:n-1}) = \pi_n(x_n\mid x_{1:n-1})as in this case the variance of w_n(x_{1:n}) conditional upon x_{1:n-1} is zero and the associated incremental weight is given by

-\[\alpha_n^{opt}(x_{1:n})=\frac{\gamma_n(x_{1:n-1})\pi(x_n\mid x_{1:n-1})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}=\frac{\int\gamma_n(x_{1:n})dx_n}{\gamma_{n-1}(x_{1:n-1})}\,.\]It is not always possible to sample from $\pi_n(x_n\mid x_{1:n-1})$, and nor is it always possible to compute $\alpha_n^{opt}(x_{1:n})$.
-In this case, we should employ an approximation of $q_n^{opt}(x_n\mid x_{1:n-1})$ for $q_n(x_n\mid x_{1:n-1})$.
+\alpha_n^{opt}(x_{1:n})=\frac{\gamma_n(x_{1:n-1})\pi(x_n\mid x_{1:n-1})}{\gamma_{n-1}(x_{1:n-1})q_n(x_n\mid x_{1:n-1})}=\frac{\int\gamma_n(x_{1:n})dx_n}{\gamma_{n-1}(x_{1:n-1})}\,.It is not always possible to sample from \pi_n(x_n\mid x_{1:n-1}), and nor is it always possible to compute \alpha_n^{opt}(x_{1:n}).
+In this case, we should employ an approximation of q_n^{opt}(x_n\mid x_{1:n-1}) for q_n(x_n\mid x_{1:n-1}).

 It is important to be aware that the methodology presented here suffers from severe drawbacks.
-Even for standard IS (SIS is nothing but a special version of IS), the variance of the resulting estimates increases exponentially with $n$.
+Even for standard IS (SIS is nothing but a special version of IS), the variance of the resulting estimates increases exponentially with n.

 Resampling